 4. TEACHER’S PASS:

 a) SOLOS/DUOS/TRIOS: Teachers who have submitted 10 or more students in SOLO events OR 20 or more students if including ‘Duologue or Trio’ events will be eligible for ONE Festival Pass.
-To claim, they should email: email@example.com giving student names and event number details.
+To claim, they should email: firstname.lastname@example.org no later than Tuesday 1 May 2018 giving student names and event number details.
 Please allow 10 working days to receive this Pass in the mail.
 An administrative charge of $10 needs to be paid, so please be sure to make arrangements for this payment at the same time as when applying.

-b) DRAMA GROUPS: One Free Admission ticket PER GROUP will be issued by the Session Manager when registering.
+b) DRAMA GROUPS: One Free Admission ticket PER GROUP will be issued by the Session Manager when registering and this is given to the person who submits the material for the adjudicator.
 Normal admission charges apply to all other helpers/supervisors with the group should they wish to see the performance.

 6. A different item is required for each event unless repeats are specifically allowed.
 Items performed in a Heat must be repeated in the Final unless otherwise stipulated.

 7. If it is specifically indicated that an item may be repeated, it may be repeated ONLY ONCE except when progressing to a Final.
 An entrant found repeating an item other than where allowed will be eligible for ‘comments only’ - not for a placing.